 Lone working (other than for solely office-based activities) is only permitted for students and staff subject to a Risk Assessment by their Line Manager or Supervisor.
-In all cases arrangements for summoning assistance in the event of an accident should be established and this information communicated to all relevant persons.
-Please check current local restrictions before accessing the department.
+In all cases, arrangements for summoning assistance in the event of an accident should be established and this information communicated to all relevant persons.